bencvt/LibShapeDraw/README.md

 # For Developers

+LibShapeDraw is open source, designed to be as easy to use as possible.
+Be sure to check for updates.

 ## Using the LibShapeDraw API in your project

 Quick version: Add the jar to your project's classpath, instantiate